davidebaggio/NetPerf/Report.md

 $ python3 -B ./src/netperf.py
 ```

 Once the program is running, it will ask to insert the hostname of which the **ping** command is going to run (notice that you can skip this input by simply pressing _Enter_ and the default hostname will be _"lon.speedtest.clouvider.net"_) and if you are in linux it will ask also to decide whether the user wants to run the commands in _sudo_ mode.
 In windows it is better practise to open the terminal in administrator mode in order to solve authorization problems.
 Then the program will run some ping commands in sequence and the traceroute command (tracert for windows) to find the correct amount of links crossed.
 Another ping command is prompted in order to save the output.
-At the end the program will loop other ping commands with increasing payload of packets each iteration up to 1472 bytes and steps of 16 bytes (number of packets sent is 20 each time).
-The last part of the program could take more than 10 minutes because the **ping** command is a time consuming process expecially if used for 90 iterations.
-In windows **psping** remove this time issue.
+At the end the program will loop other ping commands with increasing payload of packets each iteration up to 1472 bytes and steps of 16 bytes (number of packets sent is 40 each time).

 ### Example NetPerf